-The original configuration of the State/Local Criteria G

-1818 lightstation as a compound

-enclosed on four sides with a

-central tower and lodges or

-pavilions located at the four

-corners, that can be understood

-from both the physical and

-$^2$ Casey & Lowe, 2005; Archaeological Assessment Macquarie Light station, South Head, p.
-49 $\,$ documentary evidence. representative of Greenway's distinctive neo-classical style (also referred to 'Macquarie Palladian').
-State/Local Criteria G The Macquarie Lightstation is representative of the broader urban planning scheme instigated under Governor Macquarie, exhibited particularly in the surviving visual relationship between the place and the former Governor's Domain and the Royal Botanic Gardens.
+The original configuration of the 1818 lightstation as a compound enclosed on four sides with a central tower and lodges or pavilions located at the four corners, that can be understood from both the physical and documentary evidence, is representative of Greenway's distinctive neo-classical style (also referred to as 'Macquarie Palladian').
+State/Local Criteria G The Macquarie Lightstation is representative of the broader urban State/Local Criteria G planning scheme instigated under Governor Macquarie, exhibited particularly in the surviving visual relationship between the place and the former Governor's Domain and the Royal Botanic Gardens.
 It is also representative of Macquarie's public works program, being one of over 200 buildings and places he commissioned during his tenure as Governor between 1810 and 1822.
 The Macquarie Lightstation as it State/Local Criteria G was modified and added to by Barnet in 1883, is a good example of Barnet's work and a good example of a mid-Victorian period lightstation and is one of approximately 14 Barnet designed lightstations surviving in NSW (although it is historically distinct and architecturally significant for being a close replica of the original Greenway tower).

-The site of the Macquarie Lighthouse and its immediate surrounds does not contain any uncommon or rare or endangered archaeological sites, or known geological or ecological resources, and the Aboriginal historical records that relate to the place are of a general nature and are representative of the records generated by the colonists during the formative years of Sydney's post 1788 history.
+The site of the Macquarie State/Local Criteria G Lighthouse and its immediate surrounds does not contain any uncommon or rare or endangered archaeological sites, or known geological or ecological resources, and the Aboriginal historical records that relate to the place are of a general nature and representative of the records generated by the colonists during